GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 ***
 ### Challenge: Adding Hill Shading effect to a Satellital Image

-If you want to apply a Hill Shading efect to a satellital image you have to use [`grdgradient`](https://docs.generic-mapping-tools.org/latest/grdgradient.html) to calculate an intesity grid first.
+If you want to apply a Hill Shading effect to a satellite image you have to use [`grdgradient`](https://docs.generic-mapping-tools.org/latest/grdgradient.html) To calculate an intensity grid first.

 See the script [`3_earth_day-shading.sh`](3_earth_day-shading.sh).
 The output should look like: